seacunilever/mlchem/README.md

 ## Compatibility checks (Python 3.12, 3.13, 3.14)

-This repository now includes a local matrix runner and CI workflow scaffold to keep cross-version support visible on every push.
+This repository includes a local matrix runner and CI workflow scaffold to keep cross-version support visible on every push.

 For most local development, running `python -m pytest -vv tests` from repo root is enough.
 The commands in